-- Identify habits. - Identify the relationship between habitual thinking & habits. - Understand how habits are formed from habitual thinking, and how our brain likes to form habits because they are efficient; they save our brain time and energy. - Learn to override the "Lizard Brain" and stop habits they don't want.
+- Identify habits. - Identify the relationship between habitual thinking and habits. - Understand how habits are formed from habitual thinking, and how your brain likes to form habits because they are efficient; they save your brain time and energy. - Learn to override the "Lizard Brain" and stop habits you don't want.